unyt-org/uix/docs/manual/11 Functions and Contexts.md

 ### Scenario 2: Stationary event handlers

-When using functions as callbacks for events on HTML elements, they are also stationary per default and are executed inside their origin context.
+When using functions as callbacks for events on HTML elements, they are also stationary by default and are executed inside their origin context.

 This means that if an event handler is defined on an HTML element exported from a backend entrypoint, it will still be executed on the backend entrypoint, even when the element is displayed in the browser (frontend context):